 Lighten up your rooms

-Another thing you can do is to use a mirror or add a new light source to brighten up your rooms.
+Another thing you can do is to hang a mirror or add a new light source to brighten up your rooms.
 Good lighting can change the whole atmosphere in a room and combined with the right paint colour scheme can even improve your mental well-being.
 Hang a picture or DIY craft to add a pop of colour and a sense of personality.

 3. Easter DIY crafts and seasonal prints

 Easter is a great time to craft things with your children.
 You can make clay ornaments, draw pictures or you can invest and buy a new painting.
 With such great variety of artworks available you surely will find a nice addition that is worth a spot on your living room wall.

 But what do you do if you want to hang your new DIY Easter decoration but don’t have the right skills or tools for it?
 Don’t worry as we have got you covered!
 Adding a little extra to your home with seasonal decoration has never been easier with a little help from experienced home renovation experts.